ACCURATE ANSWERS. FAST.

 Calcium is found normally in bones, and in other areas of the body.
 Tiny deposits of calcium are commonly found in women’s breast and are called breast calcification.
 Most calcifications are benign and can be safely ignored.
 Some calcifications are suspicious and will require a biopsy.
 Our radiologists are experts at identifying benign calcifications and at deciding which should be biopsied.

-How long did you go to school for this?
+How long did your doctors go to school for this?

 At Atlantic Medical Imaging every radiologist that reads your mammogram is board certified and has years of experience in mammography.
 Our radiologists have trained at some of the most prestigious universities in the country.
 After training our radiologists are equipped with the skills to accurately read mammograms; however, we pride ourselves on continuously improving our skills through medical conferences and reading mammography literature.